In This Article

 print(html_data)

-There are plenty of other settings, such as the ability to disable image loading, change resolution, etc. One of the most useful settings is modifying user agents.
+There are plenty of other settings, such as the ability to disable image loading, change resolution, etc. Modifying user agents can help you blend in, but ensure the agent matches the browser's hardware signatures to avoid triggering inconsistency flags.

 User agents are part of the HTTP protocol information sent when issuing a GET request.
 They describe various features of your device, such as the browser version, OS, and many other things.
 Modifying user agents can help you avoid blocks if done correctly: